-You may need to stop and start the Spectrum[TM] Technology Platform server to perform maintenance such as installing a product update.
+You may need to stop and start the Spectrum[TM] Technology Platform server to perform maintenance such as installing a lookup table or applying a product update.

 On Windows, Spectrum[TM] Technology Platform is set to start automatically when Windows starts up.
-To ensure that Spectrum[TM] Technology Platform has started, right click on the Spectrum[TM] Technology Platform icon in the notification area.
+To ensure that Spectrum[TM] Technology Platform has started, right click on the Spectrum[TM] Technology Platform icon in the Windows system task.
 If the icon is green then the server has started.